LukeTunstallll/LTPortfolio/README.md

 Website portfolio

-Work needed -> Fix gaps/misc spaces in fullscreen - Add other projects once they are presentable
+Work needed -> add project links -> Fix gaps/misc spaces in fullscreen - Add other projects once they are presentable

 12/05 Added Media Queries and Fonts